Minnesota State Highway 210: Route description

 MN 210 serves as an east–west route in west-central, central, and northeast Minnesota between Breckenridge, Fergus Falls, Staples, Baxter, Brainerd, Carlton, and Duluth.

 For part of its route (7 mi), MN 210 is concurrent with US Highway 10 (US 10) between Motley and Staples in central Minnesota.
 The highway crosses the Washington Street Bridge at the Mississippi River in Brainerd and the Saint Louis River in Thomson.

 The portion of MN 210 in Aitkin County is officially designated the "Dale Wayrynen Memorial Highway".
 This same designation is also signed on MN 210 in Carlton County from Cromwell westbound to the county line with Aitkin County.

 MN 210 passes through the Cuyuna Range in Crow Wing County and the Fond du Lac State Forest in Carlton County.
 Cuyuna Country State Recreation Area is located on the highway in Crow Wing County near Crosby and Ironton; northeast of Brainerd.
 Jay Cooke State Park is located on MN 210 in Carlton County.
 The park is located between Carlton and Fond du Lac (Duluth).

+Transit

+Intercity bus service is provided along the eastern half of MN 210 from Staples to Duluth by Jefferson Lines.